What’s next for Will Smith after Academy resignation - NewsBreak

 ( WFLA )- Will Smith announced his resignation from the Academy of Motion Picture Arts and Sciences on Friday following his Oscars night slap of Chris Rock.

 The “King Richard” actor said in a statement released Friday evening that he will “fully accept any and all consequences for my conduct.
-My actions at the 94th Academy Awards presentation were shocking, painful, and inexcusable.”Will Smith resigns from Academy over Chris Rock Oscars slap
+My actions at the 94th Academy Awards presentation were shocking, painful, and inexcusable.”Will Smith resigns from film academy over Chris Rock slap

 Film academy president David Rubin said Smith’s resignation was accepted: “We will continue to move forward with our disciplinary proceedings against Mr. Smith for violations of the Academy’s Standards of Conduct, in advance of our next scheduled board meeting on April 18.”